folio-org/eureka-setup/eureka-cli/docs/MODULE_DEVELOPMENT_GUIDE.md

 - `folioci`: SNAPSHOT versions from Docker Hub
 - `folioorg`: Released versions from Docker Hub
 - Always specify namespace when downgrading: `--namespace folioci`

+### Issue: CLI command behavior is unexpected

+If you need to debug the Eureka CLI itself to understand its behavior, you can use the Go delve debugger in VSCode.
+See the **Enable Debugger in VSCode** section in the [CLI Development Setup Guide](CLI_DEVELOPMENT_SETUP_GUIDE.md) for setup instructions.
+Use the provided debug templates:

+- **"Eureka CLI interceptModule"** for debugging `interceptModule` command
+- **"Eureka CLI upgradeModule (upgrade)"** for debugging `upgradeModule` using the upgrade workflow
+- **"Eureka CLI upgradeModule (downgrade)"** for debugging `upgradeModule` using the downgrade workflow

 For more help, check the main [README.md](../README.md) or open an issue on GitHub.